bwlewis/1000_genomes_examples/README.md

 3,463,1,0
 ```
 The output says that person 898 has variant number 1 (the first listed) for
 chromosome 20 present on the 2nd strand of DNA.
-ANd person 1454 has variant
+And person 1454 has variant
 number 2 present on the 2nd strand of DNA, and so on.

 For our purposes in the following examples, this simple C parser quickly